srcnalt/obj-importer/README.md

 ## Instructions
 - Place the [ObjLoader.dll](https://github.com/srcnalt/obj-importer/blob/master/Build/ObjImporter.dll) & [ModelLoader.cs](https://github.com/srcnalt/obj-importer/blob/master/Loader/ModelLoader.cs) files into your Unity project.
-- Create an `Empty Game Object` in the scene and attach it a `MeshFilter` and a `MeshRenderer`.
+- Create an `Empty Game Object` in the scene and attach a `MeshFilter` and a `MeshRenderer` to it.
-- Attach `ModelLoader` to this game object.
+- Attach the `ModelLoader` script to this game object.
-- Call `LoadModel` method from this script using the path of the model as a string parameter.
+- Call the `LoadModel` method from this script using the path of the model as a string parameter.